ACz-UniBi/OpenAIRE-OpenAPC_coverage/README.md

-# OpenAIRE research graph coverage with the OpenAPC initiative dataset
+# About - OpenAIRE research graph coverage with the OpenAPC initiative dataset

 This project calcualte the dataset coverage from OpenAPC initiative ( https://github.com/OpenAPC/openapc-de ) with OpenAIRE research graph ( https://www.openaire.eu )